hnarayanan/harishnarayanan.org/content/writing/kubernetes-django.md

 Explaining some tricks with the sample code to show how the app can be (manually) scaled to meet known traffic demands.
 Hit with ab bench (or whatever it is called), knock a server out and see how it behaves.

-## A detour through containerization

-Container technology (such as Docker or Rocket) is a really big deal at the moment

-Split your system into components -> Make each component a container (an atomic unit that can run anywhere)

-> This changes how you think about the boundaries of your application.
-Consider my case of hosting this static website.
-Typically you'd think of this blog as the collection of HTML, CSS, and images that make up the site.

-> What you think your application is affects how you deploy it.
-If your application is a bundle of files then “deploying” means placing these files inside a software system that understands HTTP and can serve files, e.g. Apache or Nginx.

-> Compare this to how I'm using Docker for this blog.
-Instead of using a global Nginx instance to serve my blog, I create a Docker image with Nginx and my blog's files.
-Which makes the resulting “blog application” an atomic unit that I can build, test, and run anywhere as many times as I want.

-Container technology (such as Docker or Rocket) is a really big deal these days.
-I wouldn't claim to understand completely, but here is a rough analogy.

-There is a lot of talk about containers (Docker, Rocket etc.) recently and I won't claim to be an expert.
-But here is how I understand the situation.
-Think of a container as a process.

-You might traditionally think of a simple website as a collection of HTML and CSS files that you store on a server somewhere.
-On this server also runs a web server (such as Apache or NGINX) that serves your files to any incoming requester

 * Containerisation (and building containers)
 * Orchestration with Kubernetes